 You ask different people and they will give you different opinions.
 The most important thing is that your Portfolio Book or Lookbook rocks and stands out, and this in regards to the pictures, not the quality of the binder.
 Some people print their lookbooks but it is recommended to get a neutral portfolio file binder with transparent pockets in 8x10 or 8x12 format.
 Transparent pockets so you will be able to easily swap out prints with better prints or recent shoots.
-In general you should not have more than 1 image of the same shoot/look in your portfolio.
+In general you should not have more than 1 or 2 images of the same shoot/look in your portfolio.
 Even if you believe all pictures of the shoot were killer, you should decide on one.
 Also do not overkill your portfolio with hundreds of pictures - find the 8-15 best ones!
 Less is more!
 Keep in mind, any picture that's not up to standards does not belong in the book.
 If you are sentimentally connected to a pictures but it's boring, don't include it.
 One bad picture will decrease the overall quality of your portfolio.
 You should also have more than one copy of each picture in your portfolio map since sometimes casting directors will be asking for a copy of a specific pictures, so you can hand out the ones they want to keep.
 Don't forget to get additional copies to fill up your portfolio binder before you head out to another casing.

 Cell phones, selfies, BTS

 It's not only rude to check your texts or similar during a shoot it's also distracting (more for you, than me) - and unprofessional.
-I totally understand the need for selfies (NOT) but keep your smart phone usage to an absolute minimum - even during shoot breaks.
+I totally understand the need for selfies (NOT), social media etc, but keep your smart phone usage to an absolute minimum - even during shoot breaks.
 I am pretty much not interested in working with you anymore when I get the impression you are more interested getting the coolest selfies than being motivated performing in front of the camera.
 During the shoot I want you to be 100% focused on the shoot and creating pictures that rock.

 Same goes for checking your phone during Make-Up and Hair